josephtownshend/wordpress_site/README.md

 In Postman you can check the api with this endpoint `http://www.localhost:8000/wp-json`

-you have to make a small change in wordpress before Postman will work. go to settings>permalinks and change it from `plain` to `post-name`
+You have to make a small change in wordpress before Postman will work. go to settings>permalinks and change it from `plain` to `post-name`

-You can have a look at posts by using this endpoint - by default you should have 1. http://www.localhost:8000/wp-json/wp/v2/posts
+You can have a look at posts by using this endpoint - by default you should have 1.

+http://www.localhost:8000/wp-json/wp/v2/posts